theaholtlund/instagram-analysis/README.md

 1. Run the script for which you want to perform an analysis.
 2. Once the analysis is complete, you will find the output in the `analysis_outputs` directory, with a name corresponding to the area of analysis.

-### Error Handling

-If the necessary HTML files are not found within the `instagram_data` folder, the script will terminate with an error message.